Fee status policy

 When you apply to the University we assess your fee status from the information you have provided as part of your application about your nationality, country of domicile and country of birth.
 Additionally, factors such as dual nationality, parents’ EU nationality, temporary residence linked to parents’ employment, or right of movement in another EU member state may affect your fee status.
 If you believe any of these additional factors may apply to you, please complete and return a Fee Status Classification Questionnaire (further guidelines are provided in the Questionnaire appendix).

 All applicants will be notified of their fee status classification before an offer of admission is made.
 If the University considers that an applicant’s fee status is unclear from the information provided in the application, they will be asked to provide further information by completing a Fee Status Classification Questionnaire.
 It is your responsibility to provide this information in a timely and accurate manner.
 Final decisions on applications cannot be made until the fee status is set.
 If you do not respond to the request for additional information after 4 weeks, a reminder message will be sent to the email address listed on your application.
-If you do not reply within a further period of 6 weeks, your application will be rejected.
+If you do not reply within a further week, your application will be rejected.

 The final decision as to whether or not a student is considered to have been ordinarily resident for fee status assessment purposes remains at the discretion of the University.
 Additionally, it is University of St Andrews policy that continuous absence from the EU (not including holidays) for 10 years or more is not considered temporary for the purposes of fee status assessment.